 Read more: 7 Unexpected Outcomes of a TEFL Life

 What is Earth Day?

-The theme of Earth Day 2021 is Restore our Earth.
-This year three days are being dedicated to climate action, education, activism and climate change.
-Panel discussions, workshops, summits, races and special performances will take place online from 20 to 22 April.
+The theme of Earth Day 2022 is Invest In Our Planet.
+There are panel discussions, workshops, summits, races and special performances taking place online.
 Around the world, various events like beach clean-ups, recycling projects and planting days will take place on 22 April to promote clean living and a healthy, sustainable environment for everyone.

 How is Earth Day celebrated around the world?

 Usually, there would be a number of events related to Earth Day in your area, no matter where you are.
 You could sign up for a local event and get your hands dirty for the cause.
-However, this year things are understandably a little bit different.
-The majority of events will be taking place online, so while there should still be a few local events near you but it probably won’t be as many as previously.
-The bonus of this is you can participate in any event around the world, albeit virtually.
+There is also the possibility of participating in a number of online events.

 Here are a few things you can do this year: